Dead-Lemon/LCD-Menu-System/Readme.md

-## A C based menu system for 16x2 style char LCD's
+## A, mostly, C based menu system for 16x2 style char LCD's
 Currently depends on LiquidCrystal_I2C
 Customizable for all screen sizes

-*Still need to seperate it into its own c library.*

 Menu items will be displayed in the same order as they are added.
 (You can play list groupings in any order)